seto-kaiba-0/sd-webui-rvc/README.md

 # sd-webui-rvc
 ### This is test version, you are completely responsible for using this.
-This is own risk.
+This is your own risk.
 [TEST] This extension is the adaptation of RVC / UVR / VoiceFixer for [AUTOMATIC1111's WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui)

 ![Preview](doc/img.png)